sehraf/RSSSHClient/README.md

 __RSRPC__ is a .NET library which offers an interface to communicate with a RetroShare SSH server via RPC calls.
 It manages the SSH connection and the send/receive process including (de)serialisation of data.

 __RetroShareSSHClient__ is a gui client using RSRPC lib.
-Its goal is to provide a lightweight gui to controll and maintain a RetroShare server.
+Its goal is to provide a lightweight gui to control and maintain a RetroShare server.

 __Both (RSRPC and RetroShareSSHClient) are using:__
 * SSH.NET - http://sshnet.codeplex.com/